grafana/grafana/docs/sources/administration/configuration.md

 ### min_interval_seconds

 Sets the minimum interval between rule evaluations.
 This configuration is also supported in Grafana 8 Alerts.
 For dashboard alerts the default value is `1`, for [Grafana 8 Alerts]({{< relref "../alerting/unified-alerting/_index.md" >}}#min-interval-seconds) the default value is `10` that equals each alerting system's scheduler interval.
-For Grafana 8 Alerts, this value should be multiple of `10`, otherwise it fallbacks to `60` which is the default rule evalutation interval.
+For Grafana 8 Alerts, this value should be multiple of `10`, otherwise it fallbacks to `10`.

 > **Note.** This setting has precedence over each individual rule frequency.
 If a rule frequency is lower than this value, then this value is enforced.